ophub/amlogic-s9xxx-openwrt/README.md

-# OpenWrt for Amlogic and Rochchip
+# OpenWrt

 View Chinese description  |  [查看中文说明](README.cn.md)

 The [OpenWrt](https://openwrt.org/) Project is a Linux router operating system targeting embedded devices.
 Instead of trying to create a single, static firmware, OpenWrt provides a fully writable filesystem with package management.
 Allows you to freely choose the software package you need to customize your router system.
 For developers, OpenWrt is the framework to build an application without having to build a complete firmware around it; for users this means the ability for full customization, to use the device in ways never envisioned.
 It has more than 3000+ standardized application packages and a very rich third-party plug-in support, so you can easily replicate the same setup on any supported device.

-Now you can replace the Android TV system of the TV Boxes with the `Amlogic` and `Rochchip` chip with the OpenWrt system, making it a powerful router.
-This project supports one-stop complete compilation of github.com (compiling from custom software packages to packaging firmware, all in one stop at github.com).
-Support localized packaging (firmware packaging in local Ubuntu and other environments). including OpenWrt firmware install to EMMC and update related functions.
-Support Amlogic s9xxx TV Boxes are ***`a311d, s922x, s905x3, s905x2, s905l3a, s912, s905d, s905x, s905w, s905`***, etc. such as ***`Belink GT-King, Belink GT-King Pro, UGOOS AM6 Plus, X96-Max+, HK1-Box, H96-Max-X3, Phicomm-N1, Octopus-Planet, Fiberhome HG680P, ZTE B860H`***, etc. and Rockchip ***`BeikeYun`, `Chainedbox L1 Pro`, `FastRhino R66S/R68S`, `Radxa 5b`***, etc.
+Now you can replace the Android TV system of the TV box with the OpenWrt system, making it a powerful router.
+This project builds OpenWrt system for `Amlogic`, `Rockchip` and `Allwinner` boxes. including install to eMMC and update kernel related functions.
+Please refer to the [OpenWrt Documentation](./make-openwrt/documents) for the usage method.

 The latest version of the OpenWrt firmware can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases).
-Welcome to use `Fork` for [personalized OpenWrt firmware configuration](make-openwrt/documents).
+Welcome to use `Fork` for personalized OpenWrt firmware configuration.
 If you like it, Please click the `Star`.

 ## OpenWrt Firmware instructions